Using digital shares to ensure an orderly shareholding structure

 - Would your company be structurally prepared for a transfer of ownership – for example, if the company were to be sold?

 Why these questions?
-Reto Leisi, expert for Entrepreneurs & Executives at Credit Suisse, explains: "We're finding that approximately two thirds of all Swiss SMEs are unclear about the ownership structure of their shares."
-But through his day-to-day work he sees time and time again how important it is to have an orderly shareholding structure.
-"If you only realize halfway through the succession or sale of the company that there are deficiencies in your ownership structure, this can result in delays, impairments, or even a cancelation of the transaction."
+Reto Leisi, expert for Entrepreneurs & Executives at Credit Suisse, explains: "We're finding that approximately two-thirds of all Swiss SMEs are unclear about the ownership structure of their shares."
+But through his day-to-day work he sees time and time again how important it is to have an orderly shareholding structure: "If you only realize during the succession or sale of the company that there are deficiencies in your ownership structure, this can result in delays, impairments, or even a cancellation of the transaction."

 Having a clear shareholding structure is therefore important, particularly when it comes to raising capital, mergers, company successions, and similar actions.

 However, there are other good reasons for having a clear shareholding structure.
-For instance, inadequate tax compliance due to an unclear ownership structure can have dire consequences for shareholders and also for the company and its board of directors.
-In addition, decisions made by the general meeting of shareholders, as well as the election of members of the board of directors, depend on a clear shareholding structure.
+For instance, this can prevent inadequate tax compliance due to an unclear ownership structure having dire consequences for shareholders and also for the company and its board of directors.
+In addition, decisions made by the general meeting of shareholders and the election of members of the board of directors depend on a clear shareholding structure.

 Share disposals, divorce, and inheritance among the possible causes

 The deficiencies in a shareholder structure can be down to numerous factors: Stocks are sold, inherited, or can change hands due to the shareholder getting divorced.
-"Transfers can often have legal defects.
-For example, ownership is transferred by what is known as a written assignment; but in many cases this part of the transaction is not properly completed, or it contains defects," says Leisi.
+"Transfers can often have legal shortcomings.
+The property is transferred by means of a written assignment.
+But in many cases this part of the transaction is not properly completed, or it contains deficiencies," says Reto Leisi.

 Digital shares offer a solution